Royal Holloway, University of London: Location

 Royal Holloway's campus is set in 135 acre of woodland, between Windsor and Heathrow.
 Around 200 species of shrubs, 150 different types of tree and numerous wild flowering plants can be found in RHC's parkland.
 The nearest station is Egham.
 The campus is about 40–50 minutes from Waterloo station in central London about 19 mi away, and Windsor is 5 mi.
 The campus is 2 mi from M25 junction 13 and close to the M3, M4 and M40 and London Heathrow Airport.

 Founder's Building

-The Founder's Building, which dominates the campus, has striking north and south towers and two large quadrangles and contains a chapel, kitchen and dining hall, lecture theatre and the original reading room along with student rooms and offices.
-Founder's has often been the centre of media attention and is a popular filming location for TV and film as a grandiose 'university' or 'public school'.
+The Founder's Building, dominating the campus, has striking north and south towers and two large quadrangles and contains a chapel, kitchen and dining hall, lecture theatre and the original reading room along with student rooms and offices.
+Founder's has often been the centre of media attention and is a popular filming location for TV and film as a grandiose "university" or "public school".